 It's much better to be out in the arena moving around, actively engaging in some kind of activity that raises us to a higher level of attainment (even if we're a little scared or maybe not as successful as we'd prefer with each and every attempt) than to be up in the stands or out in the parking lot procrastinating our entire lives, fueling Resistance with fear and doubt at every turn, and letting it destroy our desire (See blog, The Book].

 Doubt has destroyed more dreams than failure ever has.

 As the old saying goes, there's still plenty of good music to be written in the key of C Major, but the best advice is: don't try to make every composition a masterpiece; instead, write as a method of learning -- write and write, and write some more, in order to learn from the process.

-Seek not perfection at every turn; perfection is the art killer.
+We seek not perfection at every turn; perfection is the art killer.

-Strive for excellence instead.
+We strive for excellence instead.

 The rest will come.